empham1/digit-recognition-web-app/README.md

 This project is a web application that allows users to upload an image of a handwritten digit, and then uses a simple machine learning model to predict the digit written.
 The model was trained using the UCI ML Repository handwritten digit dataset.

+Here is the link to the working live demo: https://empham1-digit-recognition-web-app-app-0j4ahd.streamlit.app/

 ## How to Use
 Upon loading the web app, select the `Browse files` button and upload your image.